RiiConnect24/Wii-Guide/_pages/en_US/bootmii.md

 * An SD card with at least 512MB of free space

 #### Instructions
+If you have BootMii installed as boot2 you will need to launch BootMii by restarting the console.
+Skip steps 1-2 if this is the case.
+{: .notice--info}
 1. Launch the Homebrew Channel.
 2. Press the HOME Button, then select "Launch BootMii".